HarryPahwa/ClassifyingTrafficSigns/writeup_template.md

 ![alt text][image2]

-As a last step, I normalized the image data because ...
+After that, I normalized the image data because ...

-I decided to generate additional data because ...
+I decided to generate additional data because some classes were heavily represented in the training set, while others weren't...

-To add more data to the the data set, I used the following techniques because ...
+To add more data to the the data set, I used the following techniques:
+I recognized some of the classes would look the same if they were flipped or rotated about one or both of its axis.
+However, this resulted in bringing my accuracy down, hence, I abandoned it quickly.
+Later on, I decided to skew the image a little and rotate it to a certain degree that didn't change the classification of the image but was still different from the original.
+I generated enough data such that there were 2010 samples for each class.
+From this dataset, I split a 20% validation set with  17286 samples.

 Here is an example of an original image and an augmented image: